6,200+ curious folks read Simplanations. Join them by signing up here:

-Author's Note Ok before we get into this, we are sorry that we disappeared for close to 3 months with no new posts.
-Though, we were trying to write the pieces, we felt that writing a piece every week was taking its toll on us.
+Author's Note: Before we get into this, we are sorry that we disappeared for close to 3 months with no new posts.
+Though we were trying to write the pieces, we felt that writing a piece every week was taking its toll on us.
 It was getting very difficult to balance things.
 So, we thought of taking a break which got further extended due to some personal and professional commitments.
-Going forward, we have planned that now we would send out posts fortnightly to be able to manage the load without compromising on the quality.
-And again, sorry to make you folks wait this long ☹️
+Going forward, we will now send our posts fortnightly to be able to manage the load without compromising on the quality.
+And again, sorry to make you folks wait this long.

 In the stock market as well, Royal Enfield's parent company, Eicher Motors has been among the top performing stocks in the past 2 decades rising from 19 INR in 2001 to 28400 INR in 2017.
 That's a staggering 57% CAGR growth in the stock price for 16 years.